wbleonard/stitch-api-react/README.md

-# Using Stitch to Create a Microservices API Library
+# Using MongoDB Stitch to Create a Microservices API Library

 [Stitch](https://www.mongodb.com/cloud/stitch) is MongoDB's Backend as a Service offering - that is, Stitch can be the single point of contact for developers accessing your platform (whatever that platform may be).